 Revealing mistake: When the American goes to sit down and hits a block of wood that hits a wall the wall falls down and there are German soldiers.
 In the next shot they are screaming, notice the man standing in front of the table the camera makes a close up of his face he is the one without a helmet.
 In the next shot all of them get shot right?
 Well look closely at that man in front of the table he gets shot and goes to sit down on the table and misses the table.
 He quickly sits back on the table.
 Look closely and you'll see it.

 Revealing mistake: In the closing battle of the film we see one of the American soldiers with an ammunition belt around his neck.
-The striker marks on the primers indicate that the belt is made up of fired (ie. useless) cases which have had bullets put back into them so they look normal.
+The striker marks on the primers indicate that the belt is made up of fired (ie. useless) cases which have had bullets put back into them so they look normal, or maybe dummy rounds.

 Revealing mistake: Throughout the film we see indications that someone has been shot when a puff of grey dust comes from the body as it gets hit.
 This grey dust is coming from a smaller version of a paint ball filled with a white powder that the camera can capture.
 The mistake is that it should be blood, or nothing, not a white powder - unless the entire German army from D-day to Ramelle is dusty.